 Page

 About This Prospectus i

 Targa Resources Partners LP ii

 Cautionary Statement Concerning Forward-Looking Statements iii

 Risk Factors 1

 Use of Proceeds 2

 Ratio of Earnings to Fixed Charges 3

 Description of our Common Units 4

 The Partnership Agreement 5

 Cash Distribution Policy 17

 Description of the Debt Securities 24

 Material Income Tax Consequences 32

+Selling Unitholders 47

-Investment in Targa Resources Partners LP by Employee Benefit Plans 47
+Investment in Targa Resources Partners LP by Employee Benefit Plans 48

-Plan of Distribution 49
+Plan of Distribution 50

 Legal Matters 51

 Experts 51

 Where You Can Find More Information 51

-In making your investment decision, you should rely only on the information contained or incorporated by reference in this prospectus.
+In making your investment decision, you should rely only on the information contained or incorporated by reference in this prospectus or any prospectus supplement.
 We have not authorized anyone to provide you with any other information.
 If anyone provides you with different or inconsistent information, you should not rely on it.

-You should not assume that the information contained in this prospectus is accurate as of any date other than the date on the front cover of this prospectus.
-You should not assume that the information contained in the documents incorporated by reference in this prospectus is accurate as of any date other than the respective dates of those documents.
+You should not assume that the information contained in this prospectus or any prospectus supplement is accurate as of any date other than the date on the front cover of those documents.
+You should not assume that the information contained in the documents incorporated by reference in this prospectus or any prospectus supplement is accurate as of any date other than the respective dates of those documents.
 Our business, financial condition, results of operations and prospects may have changed since those dates.